AnyChart/docs.anychart.com/Basic_Charts/Sunburst_Chart.md

 chart.drillUp();
 ```

-The following sample shows how to drill down to a particular item, drill up, and add the drilldown path to the title of the chart (by using a custom function):
+The following sample shows how to drill down to a particular item, drill up, and add the drilldown path to the title of the chart by using a custom function:

 {sample :width 500 :height 500}BCT\_Sunburst\_Chart\_20{sample}